-Further, the guide was reviewed and provided expert insight by Vasileios Tzelepis of the MARAD Office of Environment & Innovation.
+Further, the guide was reviewed and provided expert insight by Vasileios Tzelepis, William Nabach, and Galen Hon of the MARAD Office of Environment & Innovation and Robert Horsefield of Crowley Engineering Services.

-Corrections, suggestions for additional content, and owner/operator insight on implemented technologies may be provided by email to decarbonizationguide@glosten.com, and will be considered for future updates.
+Corrections, suggestions for additional content, and owner/operator insight on implemented technologies are appreciated and may be provided through our online survey.
+All input will be considered for future guide updates.